Orthodontics For Kids and Adults

 Early Treatment

-The best age to diagnose bite and teeth alignment problems in children is between 7-9 years of age according to the American Orthodontic Association.
-This is important because children are still growing, providing the opportunity to correct problems early as they start to develop thus encouraging and guiding natural growth and development of the child.
+The ideal age to diagnose bite and teeth alignment problems in children is between 7 and 9 years, as recommended by the American Orthodontic Association.
+This is because children are still growing, allowing us to address issues early as they develop.
+Early treatment helps encourage and guide the natural growth and development of a child’s teeth and jaws.

-The goal of early treatment is to correct jaw growth and bite problems in children, lessening the need for extractions during orthodontic treatment in the future by making more room for permanent teeth to come in properly.
+The goal of early treatment is to correct jaw growth and bite issues in children, reducing the likelihood of extractions during future orthodontic treatment.
+It also creates more room for permanent teeth to come in properly.
+If you’re seeking orthodontics for kids, our team at Brite Dental ensures your child receives the care they need for a confident and healthy smile.

 Teen Treatment